From Friesland to Grand Rapids

 One of our volunteers at the Dutch foundation was looking for ways to raise more awareness for PLN worldwide.
 Her search led her to Grand Rapids: a city in America with highly engaged residents and distinct Dutch roots.
 More specifically, Frisian roots, as many Dutch people from around the world have emigrated to this city over the years.

-They built their lives in Grand Rapids, possibly unaware that they carry a life-threatening heart muscle disease.
 There are currently 1,750 known carriers of the mutation in the Netherlands, but it is suspected that there could be as many as 15,000.
-Worldwide, including in America, we suspect that there are many more carriers than is currently known.
+We believe this is only the tip of the iceberg and that there are many more families carrying this terrible mutation worldwide.

 That’s why the PLN Foundation is focusing on raising awareness in Grand Rapids, encouraging early detection and raising awareness about PLN.
 We hope to work with you, your highly committed residents and business owners, to realize a safe and affordable treatment for PLN-R14del.